Coded Data Rebalancing for Decentralized Distributed Databases: Coded Data Rebalancing for node removal

 We can see that the size of a packet is a binomial random variable i.e. $|W_{[p_l,\boldsymbol{m}']}^{p_i}| \sim B(F,q)$.
 Thus the probability that the size of a packet $W_{[p_l,\boldsymbol{m}']}^{p_i}$ is $l$ bits is given by,

-We know that each transmission consists of $r-1$ packets which are padded to match the maximum sized packet involved in the transmission.
-So we need to find the expected value of the maximum size of $r-1$ packets whose size are binomially distributed.
-An asymptotic upper bound on the expected value of maximum of a finite collection of identically distributed binomial random variables is derived in Appendix \ref{expMax}.
+Thus the packet sizes $\{|W_{[p_l,\boldsymbol{m}']}^{p_i}|: p_l \neq p_i\}$ are $r-1$ identically distributed binomial random variables with distribution $B(F,q).$ An asymptotic upper bound on the expected value of maximum of a finite collection of identically distributed binomial random variables is derived in Appendix \ref{expMax}.
 By substituting (\ref{max}) of Appendix \ref{expMax} in (\ref{transSize}), an asymptotic upper bound on the expected size of a transmission $X_{p_i,\boldsymbol{m}'}$ is given by,

 According to Algorithm \ref{trans algorithm}, we see that $r$ transmissions are sent for every $\boldsymbol{m}'$.
 Let ${\cal{R}}(k,{\cal{D}},{\cal{D}}_k)$ denote our rebalancing scheme.
-The expected communication load of the scheme is given by,
+The expected communication load of the scheme is thus given by,

 Thus the expected communication load as $F\rightarrow \infty$ is given by,